emilsjolander/goroutes/README.md

 About
 -----

-Groutes is a url routing library for go with support for routing RESTful routes to controllers.
+Goroutes is a url routing library for go with support for routing RESTful routes to controllers.

-This started a me wanting to experiment with go, but i have been developing using rails for the past months and a quickly missed a lot of it's features.
-Url routing with variables and RESTful routes to controllers being one of the major features i missed i decided to build this RESTful routing library for go.
+This started a with me wanting to experiment with go, but i have been developing using rails for the past months and a quickly missed a lot of its features.
+Url routing with variables and RESTful routes to controllers were one of the major features i missed so i decided to build this RESTful routing library for go.

 It takes inspiration from rails as well as the standard go url routing found in net/http.